Boundary Survey - The purpose of this survey is to establish or document the

 support future surveys or construction.

-Sketch and Descriptions - The preparation of legal descriptions of a parcel of
+Sketch and Descriptions - The preparation of legal descriptions of a parcel

 Land Surveying Services: